Iris Energy provides 5.5 EH/s installation update

 5.5 EH/s installation update

-160MW of data centers (supporting ~4.9 EH/s) is available immediately, with commissioning of the first 20MW at Childress (supporting the remaining ~0.6 EH/s) expected imminently.
+In addition to 160MW of operating data centers in BC (supporting ~4.9 EH/s), commissioning of the first 20MW at Childress (supporting the remaining ~0.6 EH/s) is nearing completion (see below).

 About Iris Energy